Qualified Domestic Institutional Investor: QDII in China

-In People's Republic of China, QDII allows investors to invest in foreign securities markets via certain fund management institutions, insurance companies, securities companies and other assets management institutions which have been approved by China Securities Regulatory Commission ("CSRC").
+In People's Republic of China, QDII allows investors to invest in foreign securities markets via certain fund management institutions, insurance companies, securities companies and other assets management institutions which have been approved by the China Securities Regulatory Commission (CSRC).

 On 13 April 2006, the Chinese government announced the QDII scheme, allowing Chinese institutions and residents to entrust Chinese commercial banks to invest in financial products overseas.
 But the investment was limited to fixed-income and money market products.

-After granting 15 banks and funds a total quota of US$14.2 billion to invest overseas, the Chinese government announced on 11 May 2007 to widen the scope of the QDII investment.
+After granting 15 banks and funds a total quota of to invest overseas, the Chinese government announced on 11 May 2007 to widen the scope of the QDII investment.
 With certain restriction, banks can now offer stocks related products.
 The net value of a QDII product investing in stocks must not exceed 50%, with the net value represented by a single stock capped at 5%.
 The minimum commitment by each client is 300,000 yuan.
 Also, the stocks invested or the fund linked must be listed on or approved by the area that have signed memorandums of understanding with the CSRC.

 In November 2007, Premier Wen Jiabao stated the need to further study the scheme for individual Mainland Chinese residents to invest in stocks in Hong Kong.

 On April 8, 2008, an agreement between the China Banking Regulatory Commission and the U.S. Securities and Exchange Commission made it possible for Chinese individuals to invest in the US stock market.